bardyaxy/Restaurants-/README.md

 1. Run `toast_leads.py` to gather additional restaurant leads.
 Ensure the `GOOGLE_API_KEY` environment variable is set before running.
 2. The script outputs an `olympia_toast_smb_<timestamp>.csv` and caches processed place IDs in `seen_place_ids.json` so only new results are fetched.

+## Yelp enrichment

+Run `yelp_enrich.py` to supplement Google Places rows with Yelp ratings and categories.
+The script requests up to five Yelp search results for each restaurant and uses `rapidfuzz.fuzz.ratio` to compare the Yelp business name to the Google name.
+The highest scoring candidate above 70 is applied; otherwise the row remains unchanged and is marked as `FAIL`.

 ## Tests

 Ensure the `restaurants` package is importable before running the tests.
 The